jasonacox/Powerwall-Dashboard/tools/k3s/readme.md

 # Powerwall Dashboard on Kubernetes

-These config files can be used to get Power-Wall Dashboard runningo n k3s.
+These config files can be used to get Powerwall Dashboard running on k3s.
 These files assume you are using metallb for ingress and rook-ceph for storage.
 You will need to update grafanaservice.yaml if you are using something other than metallb, and the pvc configs if you are using storage other than rook-ceph.
 Local storage pvc configs are provided for testing but should not be used in deployment.

+Author: @cfoos

 ## Configuration

 Update the values in the following files

 configmap.yaml update the following section with your powerwall details